svaarala/duktape/README.txt

   * Object, array, function, identifier access etc basic semantics

-However, almost all built-ins are missing and there are (known and unknown) bugs here and there (for instance, number parsing is incomplete).
-There is also no documentation in this release as no documentation is finished yet.
+However, some built-ins are missing and there are (known and unknown) bugs here and there (for instance, number parsing is incomplete).
+There is also minimal documentation in this release.
 API and internal documentation will be included in future releases.

 To build (only Linux at the moment)::